 We design collaborations rather than dictate solutions.

-The media sells simple, catchy ideas; it reduces teams to individuals and their collaborative work to genius sketches.
-The proliferation of this false notion of "starchitecture" diminishes the real teamwork that drives celebrated architecture.
+The proliferation of the “starchitecture” phenomenon, which reduces teams to individuals and their collaborative work to genius sketches, diminishes the real teamwork that drives celebrated architecture.
 REX believes architects should guide collaboration rather than impose solutions.
 We replace the traditional notion of authorship: “I created this object,” with a new one: “We nurtured this process.”